gucio321/giu-animations/README.md

 for further reference, see https://easings.net

+### Note about StarterFunc

+This interface holds a reference to the part of `AnimatorWidget` responsible for starting animations.
+At the moment, there are three functions

+- Start(PlayMode) go to the next KeyFrame (forwards or backwards)
+- StartKF(base, destiny KeyFrame, mode PlayMode) go from `base` to `destiny` in `mode` direction (frame by frame)
+- StartWhole(mode) - play from 0 to last Key Frame

 ### Using animator

 After constructing an animation, you need to create a special type of giu widget